On the duality of generalized Lie and Hopf algebras: Liftings of dualities: An abstract version of Michaelis' theorem

 \begin{remark}\relabel{liftable} Let $(L,R)$ be an adjoint pair between braided monoidal categories such that $R$ is a monoidal functor, and use notation as above.
 In this note, we will say that the pair $(L,R)$ is {\em liftable} if the functors $\oR$ and $\uL$ allow a left, respectively right adjoint that we denote by $\oL$ and $\uR$ respectively. \end{remark}

-Our aim is now to prove that a liftable pair of functors induces an adjoint pair of functors between the associated categories of Hopf algebras.
-We will obtain this result in different steps.
+Our aim is now to prove that a liftable pair of functors induces an adjoint pair of functors between the associated categories of bialgebras.
+We will obtain this result in different steps. \\In order for the lifted adjunction to hold at the Hopf algebra level, two extra conditions are needed (see \leref{functorsuo}).
+To state these conditions, remark that, whenever $\oL$ exists, one has a natural transformation $\kappa: L\circ U_\Dd\to U_\Cc \circ \oL$ characterized by commutativity of the following diagram (here, $\ul B$ is an algebra in $\Dd$):

-\begin{lemma}\lelabel{functorsuo} Let $(L,R)$ be a liftable pair of functors between braided monoidal categories and use notation as above.
+Similarly, if $\uR$ exists, one has a natural transformation $\kappa': R\circ U^\Cc\to U^{\Dd} \circ \uR$. \begin{lemma}\lelabel{functorsuo} Let $(L,R)$ be a liftable pair of functors between braided monoidal categories and use notation as above.
 Then there exists a functor

 commuting with the forgetful functor to algebras and a functor